In these 2 states, every county is listed as 'high transmission' for Covid-19 | CNN

 Every one of the two state’s counties is now listed as having “high” levels of community transmission, according to data from the US Centers for Disease Control and Prevention.

-The CDC lists high transmission in nearly every county in several other states, including Missouri, Arkansas, Louisiana, Mississippi and Alabama.
+The CDC lists high transmission in nearly every county in several other states, including Missouri, Louisiana, Mississippi and Alabama.

 The CDC considers a county to have high transmission if there have been 100 or more cases of Covid-19 per 100,000 residents or a test positivity rate of 10% or higher in the past seven days.